gongke-cn/ratjs/README.md

-# RATJS - a small JavaScript engine
+# Rat Javascript - a small javascript engine

-RATJS is a small JavaScript engine written in C. You can use it to run JavaScript programs, or embed it into your program as a script engine
+RATJS is a small javascript engine written in C. You can use it to run javascript programs, or embed it into your program as a script engine

 ## Feature